andreialecu/node-apn-http2/README.md

 ## Troubleshooting

-You are encouraged to read the extremely informative [Troubleshooting Push Notifications][http://developer.apple.com/library/ios/#technotes/tn2265/_index.html] Tech Note in the first instance, in case your query is answered there.
+You are encouraged to read the extremely informative [Troubleshooting Push Notifications](http://developer.apple.com/library/ios/#technotes/tn2265/_index.html) Tech Note in the first instance, in case your query is answered there.

 ## History

+### v1.0.1

+- fix base64 encoded p8 token string not being correctly identified as a string

 ### v1.0.0